 Following the suggestion of Durna, Dedeoglu, & Balikçioglu (2015) to increase the number of empirical research study that analyze the effect of various servicescape elements on consumer response.
-Hence, this study will investigate the effect of coffee shop atmospherics on customer satisfaction and behavioural intention.
-The coffee shop atmospherics dimensions were identified by previous studies of Kotler (1973), Baker (1986), Bitner (1992), Turley & Milliman (2000), and Ryu & Jang (2008) before investigating its effect on customer satisfaction and behavioural intention.
-According to Suhud et al. (2020) and Lee, Moon, & Song (2018), limited studies are focusing on consumer behaviour and satisfaction in the coffee shop.
+Hence, this study will investigate the effect of coffee shop atmospherics on customer satisfaction and behaviour intention.
+The coffee shop atmospherics dimensions were identified by previous studies of Kotler (1973), Baker (1986), Bitner (1992), Turley and Milliman (2000), and Ryu and Jang (2008); before investigating its effect on customer satisfaction and behavioural intention.
+According to Suhud et al. (2020) as well as Lee, Moon, and Song (2018) limited studies are focusing on consumer behaviour and satisfaction in the coffee shop.
 Therefore, this study will contribute to fill the research gap of service atmosphere literature and provide meaningful information to the coffee shop owner in developing marketing strategies.